 Here's my recipe for rice-cooker Nando's style spicy rice.

-I have always struggled to make rice in the pan for some reason; it always turned out kinda sticky, but despite that, i acquired my rice cooker sort-of by accident.
+I have always thought t a chore to make rice in the pan for some reason; it always turned out kinda sticky, but despite that, i acquired my rice cooker sort-of by accident.

 I bought a Tefal 8-in-1 Multi Cooker for it's 'slow cooker' capabilities; it's actually a mega machine with 8 different settings (rice, brown rice, grains, steamer...) and since trying the rice setting i've never cooked my rice any other way!
 It makes perfect rice with minimal effort; meaning i'm able to experiment and make lots of different rice recipes.